Camila-Ribeiro/My-Cookbook_Milestone-Project/README.md

 ## Testing

-The project guidelines stated that a Test Driven Development (TDD) approach should be taken to developing the web application but I only manual testing was conducted during this project to fix bugs I used print() method.
+Manual testing was conducted during this project to fix bugs I used print() method.
 Below I outlined most of what I did below for documentation purposes.
 I also have validated all files using online validation sites cited below and checked across different browsers and devices.